bp4mc2/bp4mc2/doc/implementation.md

 This document describes the way versioning is implemented in the Catalogus.

 ## Mastergraph and versiongraphs
 The main idea behind the way versioning is implemented is to work with one **mastergraph** and several **versiongraphs** per dataset.
-The mastergraph contains all versioned concepts in the dataset and a link to the versiongraph in which all information of the latest version of that concept can be found.
+The mastergraph contains all versioned concepts that are currently in the dataset or once part of the dataset.
+It also contains a link to the versiongraph in which all information of the latest version of that concept can be found.
 A versiongraph contains all information of the concept(s) that were changed in the new version of the dataset.

 ### Contents of the mastergraph
 Per versioned concept, the mastergraph contains three triples: